 “Active listening is a powerful growth technique!”

-As we listen more sensitively to people, they start to listen to themselves more carefully, paying attention to their thoughts and feelings (Rogers & Farson, 1957).
-Thus by practising your listening skills you can help your friends and colleagues to become more self-aware whilst making both of you experience more positive emotions from having great conversation.
+As we listen more sensitively to people, they start to listen to themselves more carefully and pay attention to their thoughts and feelings (Rogers & Farson, 1957).

-So next time you are talking to someone, make sure to dive into the “essence” of good conversations!
-Start being an active listener today!
+Next time you are talking to someone, make sure to dive into the “essence” of good conversations.
+Start being an active listener today.

-In his TED talk (eight minutes well worth watching) Julian Treasure offers five more tips to help you improve your conscious listening:
+In his TED talk that is 8-minutes long and 100% worth your time, Julian Treasure offers 5 more tips to help you improve your conscious listening.

 Baumeister, R. F., & Leary, M. R. (1995).
 The need to belong: desire for interpersonal attachments as a fundamental human motivation.
 Psychological bulletin, 117(3), 497-529.